-Michele Gazzola holds a PhD in Multilingual communication management (University of Geneva, Switzerland), a MSc in Economics (University of York, UK), and a degree ("laurea") in Economics (University "L. Bocconi", Milan, Italy).
+- Michele Gazzola is Lecturer in Public Policy and Administration at the School of Applied Social and Policy Sciences at the University of Ulster.
+He holds a PhD in Multilingual Communication Management (University of Geneva), a Master of Science in Economics (University of York, UK), and a Bachelor degree in Public Administration and International Institutions Management (University "L. Bocconi", Milan).

 focused on the analysis and evaluation of language policy, and on the study